Page created on June 3, 2021. Last updated on March 26, 2022 at 16:03

 - Disappearance of nasolabial fold

-- Pain in ear
+- Pain behind the ear

 - Abnormal lacrimation